ioBroker-Bot/ioBroker.flexcharts/README.md

 ### Using the adapter

+This adapter brings it's functionality as a web extension.
+Therefore it is mandatory to have installed and running the web adapter (`web.0`).
+It's assumed you're using the standard port 8082 for web adapter.

-Wenn adapter is running you can access it via http://localhost:3100/echarts.html (replace `localhost` by address of your ioBroker server).
+Wenn flexcharts adapter is active you can access it via http://localhost:8082/echarts.html (replace `localhost` by address of your ioBroker server).

 You may use this address in iFrame widgets of vis or jarvis or other visualizations.
 Of course you can also use it directly in a browser tab.